Dynamics of the absolute period foliation of a stratum of holomorphic 1-forms: Connectivity of spaces of isoperiodic forms

-Now suppose that $|\kap| > 1$ and that $\Om\cM_g(\kap)$ is connected.
-Theorem \ref{thm:conn} implies that $\Per_g^{-1}(\phi)$ is connected for $\phi \in G_g$, and this provides a bijection $A \mapsto \Per_g(\Pi^{-1}(A))$ between subsets of $G(\kap)$ that are saturated for $\cA(\kap)$ and subsets of $G_g$ that are invariant under the action of $\Sp(H^1(S_g;\Z))$.
-Positive measure subsets correspond to positive measure subsets, and dense subsets correspond to dense subsets.
-Theorem \ref{thm:erg} then follows from Moore's ergodicity theorem \cite{Zim:book}, and Theorem \ref{thm:dense} follows from Ratner's orbit closure theorem \cite{Rat:ICM}, applied to the action of $\Sp(2g,\Z)$ on $\Sp(2g,\R)/\Sp(2g-2,\R)$. \\
+Now, Theorem \ref{thm:conn} tells us that for all $\phi \in \mathcal{H}_g$, the associated space of isoperiodic forms $\cC(\phi)$ is connected.
+Since $\Per(\phi) \cong \Z^{2g}$, this is equivalent to the fiber $\Per_g^{-1}(\phi)$ being connected.
+Following \cite{CDF:transfer}, since the fibers $\Per_g^{-1}(\phi)$ are connected for all $\phi \in \mathcal{H}_g$, we get a bijection $A \mapsto \Per_g(\Pi^{-1}(A))$ between subsets of $\mathcal{G}_\cC$ that are saturated for the absolute period foliation of $\cC_1$ and subsets of $\mathcal{H}_g$ that are invariant under the action of $\Aut(H^1(S_g;\Z))$.
+Under this bijection, positive measure subsets correspond to positive measure subsets, and dense subsets correspond to dense subsets.
+It follows from Moore's ergodicity theorem \cite{Zim:book} that the action of $\Sp(2g,\Z)$ on $\Sp(2g,\R)/\Sp(2g-2,\R)$ is ergodic, and thus the absolute period foliation of $\cC_1$ is ergodic.
+From the classification of $\Sp(2g,\Z)$-orbit closures in $\Sp(2g,\R)/\Sp(2g-2,\R)$ in Lemma \ref{lem:Kapovich}, which is an application of Ratner's orbit closure theorem \cite{Rat:ICM}, we deduce that leaves of the absolute period foliation in $\mathcal{G}_\mathcal{C}$ are dense in $\mathcal{C}_1$.
+This establishes Theorem \ref{thm:ergdense}.
+Similarly, Theorem \ref{thm:connR+iZ} implies Theorem \ref{thm:ergdenseR+iZ}. \\